 Consider their existence of empty states right from the beginning of the project so not to face unexpected questions long after the design handoff.

 Edge cases include stuff like designing the longest German-language version of a label, but that doesn’t cover it all.
 Atypical use-cases might come up.
-Collecting edge cases in a spreadsheet and providing some written specification might help simplify things for developers.
+Collecting edge cases in a spreadsheet and providing some written specifications might help simplify things for developers.

 2. Assets: Icons and pics

 The need to design all the image assets manually and then hand them over to development used to cause designers pain.
-Zeplin solves the this problem very well: just group and slice layers correctly.
+Zeplin solves this problem very well: just group and slice layers correctly.

 Exporting icons has never caused less hassle for developers, except for Android.
 Most designers use color masked icons (the most convenient way to recolor icons in Sketch to date) that Android Studio renders impossible to import.